Microsoft is bringing ChatGPT technology to Word, Excel and Outlook – KION546

 Microsoft on Thursday outlined its plans to bring artificial intelligence to its most recognizable productivity tools, including Outlook, PowerPoint, Excel and Word, with the promise of changing how millions do their work every day.

 At an event on Thursday, the company announced that Microsoft 365 users will soon be able to use what the company is calling an AI “Co-pilot,” which will help edit, summarize, create and compare documents.
-The upcoming features will be powered by the same technology that underpins the viral chatbot tool, ChatGPT.

-But don’t call these tools Clippy.
-The new features are far more powerful than its paperclip-shaped predecessor.
+But don’t call it Clippy.
+The new features, which are built on the same technology that underpins ChatGPT, are far more powerful (and less anthropomorphized) than its wide-eyed, paperclip-shaped predecessor.

-With the new features, users will, for example, be able to type a request to create a specific chart in Excel, turn all of the titles in a PowerPoint presentation the color green, or convert a Word document into a Powerpoint.
-Microsoft is also introducing a concept called Business Chat, an agent that essentially rides along with the user as they work and tries to understand and make sense of their Microsoft 365 data.
+With the new features, users will be able to transcribe meeting notes during a Skype call, summarize long email threads to quickly draft suggested replies, request to create a specific chart in Excel, and turn a Word document into a PowerPoint presentation in seconds.

 Microsoft’s announcement comes a month after it brought similar AI-powered features to Bing and amid a renewed arms race in the tech industry to develop and deploy AI tools that can change how people work, shop and create.
 Earlier this week, rival Google announced it is also bringing AI to its productivity tools, including Gmail, Sheets and Docs.